jlhidalgo/golang-web-server/README.md

 ### Dependencies

-This is required for compiling the application:
+This is required for building and compiling the application:
 * Go version 1.18.x or higher

-This is optional, install it if you want to run the tests
+Optionally you will need Postman if you want to run the tests provided [here](/tests/golang-mini-web-server.postman_collection.json).
 * Postman

 ### Installing